Order in Council

-An Order-in-Council is a type of legislation in many countries, especially the Commonwealth realms.
-In the United Kingdom this legislation is formally made in the name of the monarch by and with the advice and consent of the Privy Council (King-in-Council), but in other countries the terminology may vary.
-The term should not be confused with Order of Council, which is made in the name of the Council without royal assent.
+An Order in Council (abbreviated as OIC in some countries) is a type of legal instrument issued by the executive branch of a government, often the head of state or their representatives, on the advice of a cabinet or council of ministers.
+These instruments are used in several Commonwealth realms, with equivalent instruments also found in countries with a Westminster system of government.
+Although the specifics vary by country, Orders in Council typically allow the executive to make formal decisions or regulations without enacting new legislation.

 Types, usage and terminology

-Two principal types of Order in Council exist: Orders in Council whereby the King-in-Council exercises the royal prerogative, and Orders in Council made in accordance with an Act of Parliament.
+There are two principal types of order in council: orders in council whereby the King-in-Council exercises the royal prerogative, and orders in council made in accordance with an act of Parliament.

-In the United Kingdom, orders are formally made in the name of the monarch by the Privy Council (King-in-Council or Queen-in-Council).
-In Canada, federal Orders in Council are made in the name of the Governor General by the King's Privy Council for Canada; provincial Orders-in-Council are of the Lieutenant-Governor-in-Council by the provincial Executive Council.
-In other places in name of the governor by the Executive Council (Governor-in-Council, Governor-General-in-Council, etc.).
+In the United Kingdom, orders are formally made by the monarch with the advice of the Privy Council (King-in-Council or Queen-in-Council).
+In Canada, federal orders in council are made in the name of the Governor General by the King's Privy Council for Canada; provincial orders-in-council are of the Lieutenant-Governor-in-Council by the provincial Executive Council.
+In other places in name of the governor by the executive council (Governor-in-Council, Governor-General-in-Council, etc.).

-In New Zealand, the Orders in Council, undertaken by the Executive Council, are required to give effect to the government's decisions.
-Apart from Acts of Parliament, Orders in Council are the main method by which the government implements decisions that need legal force.
+In New Zealand, the orders in council, undertaken by the Executive Council, are required to give effect to the government's decisions.
+Apart from acts of Parliament, orders in council are the main method by which the government implements decisions that need legal force.